LauanGuermandi/LauanGuermandi/README.md

 My name is Lauan and I'm Software Architect.

  - 💙 In love with .NET 7
- - 🌱 Currently learning Microservices and Hexagonal Architecture
+ - 🌱 Currently functional programming with F#
  - 😄 Software Architect and Fullstack Developer
  - 💘 DevOps enthusiast